 Standard homeowners insurance coverages

-Covers damage to your house and attachments
+Covers damage to your house and attached structures

 Covers structures not permanently attached to your house

-Loss of use
+Loss of use (Coverage D)

-Covers temporary living expenses
+Covers increase in living expenses

 Covers lawsuits against you